Announcing EAO submissions to the SMA/ASIAA Call for Proposals: NOW OPEN

-The East Asian Observatory would like to inform the EAO community that the second opportunity for astronomers from East Asian participant regions to apply for SMA time under the ASIAA allocation for the 2017B Semester is now open.
+The East Asian Observatory would like to inform the EAO community that the third opportunity for astronomers from East Asian participant regions to apply for SMA time under the ASIAA allocation for the 2018A Semester has been announced.

-The SMA is a re-configurable interferometric array of eight 6-m antennas on Maunakea jointly built and operated by the Smithsonian Astrophysical Observatory and the Academia Sinica Institute of Astronomy and Astrophysics.
-The array operates in the 230 GHz, 345 GHz and 420 GHz bands.
+The SMA is a reconfigurable interferometric array of eight 6-m antennas on Mauna Kea jointly built and operated by the Smithsonian Astrophysical Observatory and the Academia Sinica Institute of Astronomy and Astrophysics.
+The array operates in the 230, 345 and 400 GHz bands.

 Astronomers wishing to submit a proposal for this Call are being strongly recommended to provide an ASIAA contact as a CO-I to provide access and support for such programs.
 If you do not already have an ASIAA contact please email either Naomi Hirano or EAO at the emails below with your area of interest from the following list:

 - Low mass star formation

 - Evolved stars

 Proposals should be submitted to the SMA Observer Center.
 You will need to create an account on this page.
 The proposal will then be submitted from the “My projects” page.
 Standard science projects are limited to 10 “tracks” in a semester per proposal.
 A single track is typically one night (from ~6 p.m. to ~9 a.m.) or half night (so called first-shift or second-shift) depending on the required sensitivity, uv-coverage, and source availability.